 - Sip from a straw; This prevents your teeth from coming into direct contact with stain-producing dyes

 - Quit smoking; This gives your teeth a yellowish, unhealthy appearance

-- Brush with hydrogen peroxide; Hydrogen peroxide is a low grade bleach that contains bacteria fighting properties, making it ideal to support a tooth whitening regimen.
+- Brush with hydrogen peroxide; Hydrogen peroxide is a low-grade bleach that contains bacteria-fighting properties, making it ideal for supporting a tooth whitening regimen.